glassoctopus/DsixRPGcompanionFE/README.md

 #### 1. The next step is to host this from my next project, my home lab.
 Until then, you could pull the front and back down, and I am creating Postman calls instead of fixtuers for canon material for the instantiation of the app, and set this little rpg database toy up yourself...
 https://github.com/glassoctopus/DsixRPGcompanionBE

 #### 2. This is to be a Player, Game Master digital rpg companion.
-So it's forms, database readers, and player gm grouping tool.
+So it is forms, database readers, and player gm grouping tool.
-Right now it is a D6 Starwwars Character Sheet.
+Right now it is a D6 Starwwars Character Sheet in progress, and grouping tool.

 ## Starting the Project
 (To be Fair in it's current state would take downloading and marrying the FE and BE repos and running it on your machine locally, so not the easiest of setups, but if you've done that...)